glidejs/docs/components/transition.md

 ### `disable()`

 - **Usage:** Disables transitions.
-The instance will make immediately jumps to indexes instead of smooth movements
+The instance will make immediate jumps to indexes instead of smooth movements

 ---